 What Are Vulnerability Severities?

-To help you better decide which vulnerabilities should be fixed first, Netsparker categorizes them in its scans and reports.
-This article defines the following types of vulnerabilities:
+To help you better decide which vulnerabilities should be fixed first, Netsparker categorizes them using risk scores in its scans and reports.
+There are four vulnerability levels:

 Critical Severity Web Vulnerabilities